 In the orthodontic clinic of Dr. Jamilian, the first consultation visit for determining orthodontic procedures is free of charge.
-In the first session, teeth, jaws, gums, bone structure and the overall dental health is examined by an orthodontist.
-The dentist will also determine if orthodontics is needed and if needed, the length, different methods and the costs of orthodontic treatment will be estimated.
+The following is common orthodontic information.
+In the first session, the teeth, jaws, gums, bone structure and the overall dental health will be examined by an orthodontist.
+The dentist will also determine if orthodontics is needed.
+If needed, they will calculate the costs of orthodontic treatment depending on the length, and multiple different methods.
+According to that analysis the price for the patient will be estimated.

 During this session, you can ask all your questions from Dr. Jamilian and address your concerns about the orthodontic treatment.

-When Dr. Jamilian recognized the need for treatment, the diagnostic record stage will be initiated which includes:
+When Dr. Jamilian recognized the need for treatment, he will use diagnostic record stage which includes:

 - Teeth casting